About the Collection

 Accessibility information

-The Iowa State University Library is committed to providing access to its digital content.
-Certain material, particularly older materials, handwritten documents, and visual content, present unique challenges in providing fully accessible resources.
-If you are experiencing barriers to accessing, viewing, or navigating the Digital Collections site please contact us for assistance or to request additional formats.
+The Iowa State University Library is committed to creating a welcoming digital environment for all learners.
+Certain material, particularly older materials, handwritten documents, and visual content, present unique challenges in providing more accessible resources.
+Please contact us if you need support accessing or using this archived content.

 Technical Credits - CollectionBuilder